Solution Validation

 How:

-1. Create ad with your value prop
+1. Create an ad with your value prop

-3. On click: "Thanks for your interest!
+3. On click: "Thanks for your interest.
 We're launching in X weeks."

 4. Collect email